 Calculating revenue contribution per daypart

-For a fair comparison, calculate per hour and per square meter.
-This shows you which daypart is most efficient.
+For an accurate comparison, you'll want to calculate per hour and per square meter.
+This reveals which daypart uses your resources most effectively.

 Formula for revenue contribution per hour: